mauroLaine/journey/_posts/2021-06-26-valley-fire-post.md

 ## Overview

-I really enjoyed this visit to the Valley of Fire park.
+I really enjoyed this visit to the Valley of Fire State Park.
 The landscape was insane and looked like Mars or any other scenes from a fiction film.
 And, I was told that Valley of Fire had been a location for many famous film scenes like Star Trek Generations and Viva Las Vegas.
 Furthermore, I could see some rock art from the prehistoric inhabitants of the Valley of Fire.

 <div class="gallery" data-columns="2">
 	<img src="/images/valley_fire/GOPR2000.JPG">